 The Australian terrier is a lot of dogs in a tiny little body.
 At under 20 pounds(9 kg), this plucky fido is curious, stubborn, and self-assured.

 These working dogs were bred in Australia by British settlers to be fearless exterminators.
 Today, they also make lovely family pets.

 3. Bedlington Terrier

-This petite pooch weighs in at under 23 pounds (10 kg) and has a fleecy, pear-shaped head that really makes it stand out from other terriers.
+The Bedlington Terrier weighs in at under 23 pounds (10 kg) and has a fleecy, pear-shaped head that really makes it stand out from other terriers.

-It has a slender body that looks more like a whippet than a stocky terrier.
+This petite pooch has a slender body that looks more like a whippet than a stocky terrier.

 These dogs tend to be calmer than many other terrier breeds, but they still have a lot of that rambunctious terrier personality hidden under their pretty coat.